infinum/rails-handbook/Design Patterns/Service objects.md

 ## Conventions

 * Services go under the app/services directory.
 Use subdirectories for business logic-heavy domains.
-For instance, the `app/services/order/creator.rb` file will define `Order::Creator`
+For instance, the `app/services/order/creator.rb` file will define `Order::Creator`.
-* Services end with an actor (and do not end with Service): `TransactionApprover`, `TestNewsletterSender`, `UsersImporter`
+* Services end with an actor (and do not end with Service): `TransactionApprover`, `TestNewsletterSender`, `UsersImporter`.
-* A service object should have only *one* public method
+* A service object should have only *one* public method.
-* Services should, in most cases, respond to a `call` method—using another verb makes it a bit redundant: `TransactionApprover.approve`
+* Services should, in most cases, respond to a `call` method—using another verb makes it a bit redundant: `TransactionApprover.approve`.

 ## Example